SuDS can reduce flood risk

 SuDS replace hard, impermeable surfaces with features that help restore the natural water cycle.
-Surface water runoff from roads and roofs can be diverted into areas where it can be absorbed or temporarily stored.
-In the image below, rainwater from the roof has been diverted into a rain garden.
-Most of the water will soak into the ground with rainwater only entering the drain once the ground is saturated.
-Contaminants are filtered out as the water flows through the rain garden.
+Runoff from roads and roofs are diverted into areas where it can be absorbed or temporarily stored so the drains don’t become overwhelmed.
+In rain gardens, for example, rainwater from the roof is diverted into an area of planting.
+Most of the water will soak into the ground to water the plants.
+Excess rainwater only enters the drain once the ground is saturated.
+Contaminants are filtered out as the water flows through the rain garden

 Here are examples of other SuDS features that can be installed within school grounds or at home to slow the flow of rain to the drain and reduce contaminants entering the river.